chapel-lang/governance/GOVERNANCE.md

 forums](https://chapel-lang.org/community/).

-This document has two main sections, one defining technical roles and a second outlining the project's decision-making process.
+This document has two main sections: the first defines technical roles and the second outlines the project's decision-making process.

 Technical Roles